Skip to content

 Birding Jamaica

-Jamaica is the third largest island in the Caribbean.
-It lies between latitudes 17° and 19°N, and longitudes 76° and 79°W. Mountains, including the Blue Mountains, dominate the inland.
-They are surrounded by a narrow coastal plain.Among the variety of terrestrial, aquatic and marine ecosystems are dry and wet limestone forests, rainforest, riparian woodland, wetlands, caves, rivers, seagrass beds and coral reefs.
+Among the variety of terrestrial, aquatic and marine ecosystems are dry and wet limestone forests, rainforest, riparian woodland, wetlands, caves, rivers, seagrass beds and coral reefs.
 The authorities have recognised the tremendous significance and potential of the environment and have designated some of the more ‘fertile’ areas as ‘protected’.
-Among the island’s protected areas are the Cockpit Country, Hellshire Hills, and Litchfield forest reserves.Despite its sometimes roguish image Jamaica is a beautiful, accessible and safe [yes safe!] birding country, with a range of locations as inebriating as our rum, and thirty great endemic birds.
+Among the island’s protected areas are the Cockpit Country, Hellshire Hills, and Litchfield forest reserves.
+The Blue and John Crow Mountains National Park covers roughly 780 km2 of a wilderness area which supports thousands of tree and fern species and rare animals.
+Despite its sometimes roguish image Jamaica is a beautiful, accessible and for the most part a safe birding country, with a range of locations as inebriating as Jamaican rum, and thirty great endemic birds.

-Good local guides are available – but try to make arrangements ahead of your visit – local transport is available at reasonable cost [from a 4-seater car up to a 25-seater bus] and a wide range of accommodation choices can be provided.
+Good local guides are available – but try to make arrangements ahead of your visit – local transport is available at reasonable cost (from a 4-seater car up to a 25-seater bus) and a wide range of accommodation choices can be provided.

 Top Sites